Table of contents

 - how to assess risks

-Best practice in innovation measurement is to collect a cross functional team to agree on the required estimates like revenue, margin and risk.
+The best practice in innovation measurement is to collect a cross-functional team to agree on the required estimates like revenue, margin, and risk.
 This team should take into account the following aspects (Source: Arthur D Little)